(Slightly updated Feb 7, 2015, primarily to fix problems with non-standard symbols)

 The Mass-Luminosity Diagram

-Stars have a huge range of luminosities, from red dwarfs 50,000 times fainter than the Sun, to supergiants 1,000,000 times brighter than the Sun.
-They also have a large range of mass, from red dwarfs over 10 times less massive than the Sun, to blue giants almost 100 times more massive than the Sun.
+Stars have a huge range of luminosities, from red dwarfs 50,000 times fainter than the Sun to supergiants 1,000,000 times brighter than the Sun.
+They also have a large range of mass, from red dwarfs over 10 times less massive than the Sun to blue giants 100 times more massive than the Sun.

-For a given star, such as the Sun, the brightness can change considerably during its lifetime.
-While the Sun and planets were forming, the Sun was probably 100 to 200 times brighter than now.
-During the first billion years of its Main-Sequence lifetime, it was probably only about 2/3 as bright as now.
-Towards the end of its Main-Sequence lifetime, it will be over 50% brighter than now, and then, as it swells up to become a red giant, it will become larger than the orbit of the Earth, and over 1000 times brighter than now.
-After it ends its Red Giant phase, it will shrink to become a white dwarf, 1000 to 10000 times fainter than now.
+For a given star such as the Sun, the brightness can change considerably during its lifetime.
+While the Sun and planets were forming the Sun was probably 100 to 200 times brighter than now.
+During the first billion years of its Main-Sequence lifetime it was probably only about 2/3 as bright as now.
+Towards the end of its Main-Sequence lifetime it will be over 50% brighter than now, and as it swells up to become a red giant it will become larger than the orbit of the Earth and over 1000 times brighter than now.
+After it ends its Red Giant phase it will shrink to become a white dwarf, 1000 to 10000 times fainter than now.

 and Brightness at Different Stages of its Evolution

 One such circumstance is if we restrict ourselves to Main-Sequence stars.
-Since the characteristics of a Main-Sequence star are almost constant for long periods of time, we don't need to worry about changes in the brightness altering the results of a comparison.
-The results of such a comparison are shown in the next figure:
+Since the characteristics of a Main-Sequence star are almost constant for long periods of time, we don't need to worry about changes in the brightness altering the results of a comparison such as the one shown in the next figure:

 Hertzsprung-Russell Diagram Showing Masses and Luminosities of Main Sequence Stars